GatesDupont/WestNileVirus/README.md

 # WestNileVirus

-Statistical analysis of avian population response to the 1999 introduction of West Nile Virus to North America.
+Statistical analysis of avian population response following the 1999 introduction of West Nile Virus to North America.

 ## Please see: WNV042618.R
 ... for most recent version of R code